Daviesss/TF2-Transformbroadcaster-ROS-2/README.md

 - translation.

     # SCALE CHANGE :
      This refers to the modification of the size of an object or space.
 This transformation involves adjusting the distances between points in the x and y directions.
 Scalling can be uniform, where x and y dimensions are scaled equally, or non-uniform, where the scalling factors may differ for each axis.

     # ROTATION :
+     Rotation in a 2D coordinate frame transformation involves changing the orientation of points or objects around a fixed point, often the origin.

+    # TRANSLATION :
+     In 2D coordinate frames transformation, translation involves shifting an object or point from one position to another without changing its orientation.
+This is achieved by adding a constant displacement to the x and y coordinates of the object.
+For instance , if you want to translate a point (x , y) */by (dx , dy), the new coordinates would be (x + dx, y + dy).
+This process moves the entire object or coordinate system in a specified direction.